oskberg/thermodynamics-simulation/README.md

 @ Oskar Hoegberg 13/02/2020
+# Summary
+A simulation of a two dimensional thermodynamic simulation consisting of elastically colliding rigid bodies.
+The point of the simulation is to showcase thermodynamic state variables such as pressure and temperature and the relationship between them.

 ## Usage
 All files should be set to generate demo plots and contain instructions for creating custom initial conditions.